paulinhok14/Projeto_Ciencia_de_Dados_Embraer/README.md

 - SciPy

 ## Video Presentation
-For a detailed walkthrough of the analysis and findings, check out our [presentation video](link_para_video_apresentaçao).
+For a detailed walkthrough of the analysis and findings, check out our [presentation video](link_para_video_apresentaçao)